 Millennials are slowly taking over the workforce and in fact, becoming the majority of the population at work.
 One key characteristic that sticks out for this group of people?
 A lack of loyalty.
 Or at least, a perceived lack of loyalty.
 This perception is a result of their short average tenure of 2 years where perhaps the more “loyal” ones stay just a little longer.
 That said, they still leave and do so way earlier than the likes of the Baby Boomers who at one time, believe in lifelong commitment to ONE organization.

-When talents leave, companies fret.
+As an employee branding agency, we know that when talent leaves, companies fret.
 They start panicking about what they need to do to retain this people or at least, keep them engaged longer in hope to delay their departure from the organization.
 This is the conventional thinking about staff engagement and talent retention but has that translated into true impact for the organization today?
 Has it really been that effective?
 I have my doubts about that.
 Ultimately, the employee that you are putting so much resource on still leaves and you go back to scrambling mode to find a replacement for him just to start things afresh.
 Is it really meaningful to then just focus on talent retention?
 Why are we spending that much effort to retain talents?
 If we take one step back, aren’t we actually seeking to retain the value that these talents bring to the organization?
 So instead, why aren’t we focusing on value retention?

 The value that a talent can bring to the organization is multi-fold.
 Firstly, it’s about the knowledge that they have acquired during the time they spend with the organization.
 Throughout their career, a talent will acquire knowledge and translate them into the work that they do.
 These knowledges include both tacit and explicit knowledge.
 Some will be shared but others might be acquired and belong solely to the individual.
 Question is, how do we ensure that such knowledge, especially the tacit ones, are translated into something transferrable so that they rest of the organization can still tap on when the talent leaves?